gotchoices/MyCHIPs/doc/learn-users.md

 ### CHIP Addresses
 On the MyCHIPS network, entities (people and companies) are referred to by a CHIP Identifier (CID) which can best be thought of as a unique username on their host system.
-It is analogous to the first part of an email address--the part prior to the '@' symbol.
+It s analogous to the first part of an email address--the part prior to the '@' symbol.

 In most cases, the CID will be combined with an agent ID (or just "agent") that represents the public key of a server process that handles business on behalf of the MyCHIPs user.

-Together, the CID and agent form a basic MyCHIPs address normally presented like this:
+Together, the CID and agent form a basic CHIP Address (CHAD) normally presented like this:
 ```
   suzie:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE
 ```
 Note: the term "agent" is used here in a different context than the [agent-based model](sim-agent.md) that is used as part of the simulation environment for testing and evaluating MyCHIPs.
-In this context, it simply means a software service that acts on behalf of one or more users on a host site.
+In this context, it simply means a software service that acts *on behalf* of one or more users on a host site.

 ### Portals